 The tail-piece is fitted with an iron nut and brass outlet screwed for wrought iron tube.
 The pump is supplied with lugs on the barrel for securing to a plank or wall, hence known as model 5L.

 The handle can be arranged for left or right hand operation and stands about 24" tall.

-This pump is a brass lift and force pump.
+This pump is a brass lift and force pump and was purchased through eBay from Essex in March 2008.
 It is fitted with a wrought iron handle working in bushed bearings and is mounted on a hard-wood plank.
 The bucket rod is of gun metal and is fitted with a brass leather-cupped bucket with a brass wing valve.
 The suction and delivery valves are of the leather brass-weighted flap type.

 These pumps noramlly have screwed suction and delivery pipes, but this pump is arranged for fitting to lead pipes.
-It stands about 5 foot tall.
+It stands about 5 feet tall.